-One of 2022 headliners is the German electronic act Mouse on Mars.
+One of the 2022 headliners is the German electronic act Mouse on Mars.
 The duo will present perhaps the most ambitious project from their diverse catalogue, an “AAI” album exploring the nuances of artificial intelligence.
-While working on the LP, the musicians recorded the voice of Louis Chude-Sokei, a professor of African American studies in Boston, and then uploaded it into the software as a model.
+While working on the LP, the musicians recorded the voice of Louis Chude-Sokei, a professor of African American studies in Boston.
+Then they uploaded it into the software as a model.
 They controlled the original record speed and its tonality/mood, thus creating something like a new speech instrument.

 Another duo in the festival lineup that reflects upon voice-based technologies is Lucy Duncombe and Feronia Wennberg.
-They will perform with a collaborative project “3rd Remove From The Real”.
-This is an experimental audio piece, exploring the voice technologies history from working with tape effects to vocal cloning and virtual singers.
+They will perform with a collaborative project, 3rd Remove From The Real.
+This experimental audio piece explores the history of voice technologies, from working with tape effects to vocal cloning and virtual singers.

-Martha Skye Murphy and Maxwell Sterling will take festival goers on a journey through the post-industrial areas of North West England.
-Their project Distance On Ground is two long-form compositions, accompanied by the distanceonground.com website where the listener can travel through one of the selected landscapes — rural or urban — in real-time.
-The work embodies Murphy’s and Sterling’s interests in the articulation of place and space in long-form and through music.
+Martha Skye Murphy and Maxwell Sterling will take festivalgoers on a journey through the post-industrial areas of North West England.
+Their project Distance On Ground is two long-form compositions, accompanied by the distanceonground.com website, where the listener can travel through one of the selected landscapes — rural or urban — in real-time.
+The work embodies Murphy’s and Sterling’s interests in articulating place and space in long form and through music.